nikitavoloboev/data/future/future.md

 ## ~ 2030

-- People wake up and animal get actual rights and are no longer forced to endure life in slaughterhouses.
+- People wake up and animals get actual rights and are no longer forced to endure life in slaughterhouses.
 Being vegan is normal.
 Caring is normal.
 - Learn Anything is top 5 most visited websites on the internet.
 AI is able to craft personal optimized learning paths for learning any topic on Earth.
 - No use of fossil fuels.
 Only sustainable & environmentally safe sources used.
 - Every device that needs to connect to the internet, is connected.
 Abundant connectivity for all devices.